-- 1. Once you are a current member of one of Doylestown Hospital's qualifying pet therapy organizations, you should call the Volunteer Services Office of Doylestown Hospital 215-345-2204 to request an application form and schedule a shadow visit. - 2.
-The Volunteer Services Office will connect interested people with the chair of the Animal Assisted Activity team for a conversation or an email exchange to address your questions and provide information the therapy dog program at Doylestown Hospital. - 3.
+- 1. Once you have become a member of one of our qualifying pet therapy organizations, you should call the Volunteer Services Office of Doylestown Hospital (215) 345-2204 to request an application form and schedule a shadow visit. - 2.
+The Volunteer Services Office will connect interested people with the chair of the Animal Assisted Activity team for a conversation or an email exchange. - 3.
 Prior to submitting your application, a registered pet therapy Handler must accompany an experienced Doylestown Hospital therapy dog team mentor on a shadow visit.
-In addition to providing an opportunity to respond to questions about the application process, the shadow visit lets you see the benefits of therapy dogs in a hospital setting and necessary behaviors of a therapy dog before you invest the time and effort required to apply.
+In addition to providing an opportunity to respond to questions about the application process, the shadow visit lets you see the benefits of therapy dogs in a hospital setting and necessary behaviors of a therapy dog before you invest the time and effort required to apply. - 4.
+On the shadow visit you will be asked to sign the Commitment to Confidentiality form.
+A copy of that form is provided in the Appendix. - 5.
+We request that you wear sneakers or other comfortable shoes with a rubber-sole and conservative clothing on your shadow visit. - 6.
+Your therapy dog does not attend the shadow visit.